 Best Braces For Tennis Elbow: 2019 Reviews

-Top Elbow Pad – SIMIEN Tennis Elbow Brace
+Top Elbow Pad – SIMIEN Tennis Elbow Counterforce Brace

-Simien’s tennis elbow brace is a plain strap style brace that goes around the high part of the forearm and puts direct pressure on the tendon.
-This style of band with velcro closure has been used for a long time.
+Simien’s tennis elbow brace is a plain strap style counterforce brace that goes around the high part of the forearm and puts direct pressure on the tendon.
+This style band with velcro closure has been around for a long time.
 I’ remember first using this style band at least 15 years ago.
+They are one of the most simple braces but also very effective for many tennis elbow sufferers.
 This particular model and brand feature quality materials, including neoprene and nylon, which are both durable and comfortable.

 The strap is fairly easy to adjust.
-The manufacturer states that it features “one-size”, which means that it will fit virtually everyone – the design of this tennis brace will stretch without uncomfortable tightening repercussions, so as to accommodate the needs of people with a different build.
+The manufacturer states that it features “one-size“, which means that it will fit virtually everyone from petite women to larger men.
+The design of this tennis brace will stretch without uncomfortable tightening repercussions, so as to accommodate the needs of people with a different build.

 It’s not really clear why you would need two of these – since you would normally only wear it on your dominant arm that you use to stroke your racquet.
 Although I guess it’s not a bad thing to have two – you could keep an extra one in your bag just so you never find yourself on the court without it.
 Or if you play multiple sports you could leave one in your golf bag, another in your gym locker, etc…